UglyWillDuckling/diamond-mine/Emerald/emerald/Pro Git - Scott Chacon/Appendix C_ Git Commands/Appendix C_ Git Commands.md

 We also use it in several of the examples in [[Distributed Git|Contributing to a Project]].

-We use it to fetch a single specific reference that is outside of the default space in [[GitHub|Pull Request Refs]] and we see how to fetch from a bundle in [[Git Tools|Bundling]].
+We use it to fetch a single specific reference that is outside of the default space in [[Atlas/tools/dev/github|Pull Request Refs]] and we see how to fetch from a bundle in [[Git Tools|Bundling]].

 We set up highly custom refspecs in order to make `git fetch` do something a little different than the default in [[Git Internals|The Refspec]].